-Plane with 3 aboard crashes while fighting Australian wildfires
+3 US firefighters die in plane crash while battling Australian wildfires

-CANBERRA, Australia (AP) - Australian officials say a C-130 Hercules aerial water tanker has crashed while battling blazes in the Snowy Monaro region of southern New South Wales state.
+CANBERRA, Australia (AP) - Three people have died when a C-130 Hercules aerial water tanker crashed while battling wildfires in the Snowy Monaro region of Australia’s southern New South Wales state.

-It’s not immediately clear the condition of the three who were aboard, and there are few other initial details.
+New South Wales Premier Gladys Berejiklian confirmed the deaths and crash in comments to reporters as Australia attempts to deal with an unprecedented fire season that has left a large swath of destruction.
+She tweeted condolences to their families and to “the tight knit firefighting community.”

+Rural Fire Service Commissioner Shane Fitzsimmons says all three aboard were U.S. residents.

 Also Thursday, Canberra Airport closed because of nearby wildfires, and residents south of Australia’s capital were told to seek shelter.